 I grew up in the financial services industry.
 My dad has worked in the industry for over 37 years and became an independent advisor as soon as the idea came out in 1981.
 He has been affiliated with LPL Financial since we called it ‘Linsco Private Ledger’ and is currently their 7th longest tenured advisor.
 His brother and best friend are also both advisors in the same OSJ, so family gatherings include a lot of investment talk.

 As soon as I got my driver’s license at 16, I started working for my dad’s firm after school.
 Once I got my MBA, I took over his marketing department and worked as an advisor myself.
-Today I still support his team, but I also work with a handful of advisors to run their marketing departments.
+Today I still support his team, but I also work with other advisors to run their marketing.
 Collaborating with this group of professionals is deeply rewarding and limitlessly fascinating.
 Here are a few reasons why I work with financial advisors:

 1. They’re Entrepreneurs